 SOFI TUKKER has achieved gold and platinum records in every continent other than Antarctica and their global audience began to coalesce around the streams, eventually creating a community that dubbed itself the Freak Fam.
-Along with activities related to the group, Freak Fam has helped each other during this difficult time in both emotional and material ways.
-When many members of Freak Fam had their prom canceled and were missing the big moments in their lives, SOFI TUKKER held a virtual prom and encouraged everyone attending to wear their freakiest wares.
-More recently, the Freak Fam has taken the form of a bi-weekly SiriusXM radio show, Freak Fam Radio, on Diplo’s Revolution Channel 52 that airs every other Wednesday at 10 PM ET/ 7 PM PT.
+Along with activities related to the group, The Freak Fam have helped each other during this difficult time in both emotional and material ways.
+When many members of The Freak Fam had their prom cancelled and were missing the big moments in their lives, SOFI TUKKER held a virtual prom and encouraged everyone attending to wear their freakiest wares.
+More recently, The Freak Fam took the form of a six month SiriusXM radio show, Freak Fam Radio, on Diplo’s Revolution Channel 52 which wrapped up in March.

 WET TENNIS TRACKLIST:

 “Sun Came Up” with John Summit

 “Hold” with BOII